Research

 PDF SSRN

-Globalization ESG Chinese Bond Market Institutional Demand
+Keywords: Globalization, ESG, Chinese Bond Market, Institutional Demand

 7. What Drives the Dynamics of CSR Returns?